josephrilling/dynbps/README.md

 complicated and requires an interaction term $h_1(x)*h_2(x)$.
-Furthermore, while adding interaction terms is possible in this simple example it quickly becomes infeasible when $J$ becomes large, and does not provide gauruntees when the DGP is more complicated.
+Furthermore, while adding interaction terms is possible in this simple example it quickly becomes infeasible when $J$ becomes large, and does not provide guarantees when the DGP is more complicated.

 Latent ensemble models such as BPS take latent draws from
 $H = (h_1,h_2)$ to get $(\hat{x}_1, \hat{x_2})$.
 Then, using the latent